mwager/mwager.github.io/_posts/2017-06-18-on-unit-testing.markdown

 ## Some arguments for testing

-(This is mainly a collection of arguments I can introduce to new teams 😅)

 1. Tests are (living) __documentation__ (= specification) - this means they are __executable code documentation__ - see [BDD on wikipedia](https://en.wikipedia.org/wiki/Behavior-driven_development) <br> -> Do you always update the code docs when changing code?!
 (If your answer is yes: 😂)